-Still, the business environment changes so quickly these days, you may find information to be out of date (how embarrassing) or it may not be relevant to your students (how boring).
-Even if you use a textbook as a base, add authenticity to every lesson by using outside sources that you identify using your needs analysis and the information your students told you about their company (I told you it would help you create your lesson plan).
+Still, the business environment changes so quickly these days, you may find information to be out of date or it may not be relevant to your students.
+Even if you use a textbook as a base, add authenticity to every lesson by using outside sources that you identify using your needs analysis and the information your students told you about their company.

 Use newspapers, magazines, trade journals, technical texts, sources from the internet, leaflets, brochures, company information, radio, TV and company videos.